 Making broth is not as simple as simmering a bunch of ingredients for as long as possible.
-Especially in Korean cuisine, certain ingredients need to be simmered for a specific time period otherwise they can make your broth taste bitter or weird.
+Especially in Korean cuisine, certain ingredients need to be simmered for a specific time period, otherwise they can make your broth taste bitter or weird and or less healthy.
+These simmering timelines do not include the prep needed before simmering, such as soaking or blanching.
+This is about just the cooking timeline after prep is complete.

 Simmering Timeline: